 Combloux is a mountain village located in the heart of the Northern Alps, in the Haute-Savoie department in Auvergne Rhône-Alpes.
 Our station offers an exceptional panorama of Mont-Blanc from the center of the village to the top of the ski area.
-If you are wondering where to see Mont-Blanc, look no further!
-The most beautiful view of Mont-Blanc can be found in Combloux.
+If you're wondering where to see Mont Blanc, look no further!
+The most beautiful view of Mont-Blanc is in Combloux.

 The most beautiful view of Mont-Blanc

 Visible from Sallanches, Passy, Chamonix, Cordon, Saint-Gervais or Megève, it is undoubtedly in Combloux that the view of Mont-Blanc will bring stars to your eyes.

 Face to face with the highest peak in Europe, admire the sunrises and sunsets throughout the year.
 Guaranteed emotions.
 Weather, seasonality and snow cover will make the show unique on every occasion!